imzesok/tt-duskconfig/README.md

 1. Assuming you've not set up your main.tin before, Delete main.tin from the ~WinTin++\bin folder
 2. Rename it from sample_main.tin to main.tin.
 3. move it to the ~WinTin++\bin folder.
-4. open the new main.tin file in your text editor and replace the <account> and <password> fields with your account names and passwords
+4. open the new main.tin file in your text editor and replace the <account> and <password> fields with your account name and password
 5. Save It
 6. launch Wintin.